deiteris/api-contractor/extension/README.md

 * [Visual Studio Code 1.54 or newer](https://code.visualstudio.com/Download)
 * \[Optional\] [Java 1.8 or newer](https://www.java.com/en/download/manual.jsp)

-\*notes on Java requirement:
+Notes on Java requirement:
 * Java is required only when a path to ALS server jar is specified in the `apiContractor.jvm.jarPath` setting.
+The latest jar file can be downloaded from the [extension's github repository](https://github.com/deiteris/api-contractor/blob/master/server/als-server-assembly.jar).
 * If you are working with large APIs and have limited amount of RAM, consider using [OpenJ9](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=openj9) and configuring the JVM by specifying arguments in the `apiContractor.jvm.arguments` setting.

 ## Available commands